-A: The SNAP online pilot is currently operational in several states, with more being added as interested states' plans are approved.
-To learn more about the pilot, including participating states and retailers, please visit: www.fns.usda.gov/snap/online-purchasing-pilot.
+A: The SNAP online pilot is operational in almost every state, with more being added as plans from interested states are approved.
+To learn more about the pilot, including participating states and retailers, visit: www.fns.usda.gov/snap/online-purchasing-pilot.

 Q: What happens to SNAP recipients who can’t meet the work requirements due to the coronavirus outbreak?

-A: Under the Families First Coronavirus Response Act, signed into law by President Trump on March 18, 2020, USDA has suspended the work requirements (PDF, 359 KB) for able-bodied adults without dependents (ABAWDs) throughout the national emergency.
-Therefore, the time limit does not apply, and these individuals can continue to receive SNAP benefits.
+A: Under the Families First Coronavirus Response Act, USDA has suspended the work requirements (PDF, 359 KB) for able-bodied adults without dependents (ABAWDs) throughout the national emergency.
+Therefore, the three month time limit for receiving benefits while not working does not apply, and these individuals can continue to receive SNAP benefits.

 Q: How can I protect myself from SNAP fraud during the pandemic?

-A: The Food and Nutrition Service is aware of some fraud scams trying to take advantage of the current emergency to obtain SANP recipients’ confidential information, such as a social security number, bank information, or a participant’s SNAP EBT card number.
+A: FNS is aware of some scams trying to take advantage of the current emergency to obtain confidential information from SNAP recipients, including social security numbers, bank information, or a participant’s SNAP EBT card number.
 If you are unsure if a request for information is legitimate, contact your local SNAP office.
 To stay on top of potential scams, please visit USDA’s SNAP scam alert webpage at www.fns.usda.gov/snap/scam-alerts.

 Special Supplement Nutrition Program for Women, Infants, and Children (WIC)